Bug report #14166

-#3 Updated by Martin Dobias about 4 years ago
+#3 Updated by Martin Dobias over 4 years ago

 Thanks.
 This is interesting...
 On my system, vectorized_regroup.shp shows up in QGIS with a hole where it should be (the ring is not filled), and the total area is also 1301615 just like with vectorized.shp.
 This is on Linux 64bit / OGR 1.10.1 / QGIS master.
 Maybe there is a difference in reading shapefiles between different versions of OGR library.

-#6 Updated by Giovanni Manghi about 3 years ago
+#6 Updated by Giovanni Manghi over 3 years ago

 - Resolution set to fixed/implemented